 Apple cider vinegar is another outstanding home remedy for a sinus infection.
 It contains some powerful antimicrobial properties, which means it helps to kill off any bad bacteria and destructive microbes that may be lurking in your gut and nasal passages.
 At the same time, it also boosts and replenishes the supply of much needed good bacteria in these areas as well.
 The vinegar in ACV also helps to break up congested mucous and provides excellent relief from a blocked stuffy nose, while the rich potassium content helps to dry up a runny nose.
 So you actually get the best of both worlds!

 Now, when you go out and purchase your apple cider vinegar, make sure you only ever purchase the raw, unfiltered ACV that still contains the “mother” apple.
 This is extremely important as all other apple cider vinegars are processed rubbish and will not benefit you at all.
 Mix up 1-2 tablespoons of ACV with 1 teaspoon of Manuka honey in around 8 ounces of warm, filtered water.
 Drink this concoction 3 times daily 10-20 minutes before food.
 You can also mix 2 teaspoons of ACV in 6 ounces of warm water and using a neti pot or eye dropper, pour directly into the nasal passages.
-This may sting a bit for a few seconds, but it’s guaranteed to clear your sinuses!
+This may sting a bit for a few seconds, but it’s guaranteed to drain and clear your sinuses!

 The great thing about apple cider vinegar is its dirt cheap to buy and lasts for ages.
 As with the probiotics, you need to take ACV every single day from this point on if you want to not only treat your current sinus infection, but prevent further ones in the future.
 If you have trouble drinking the ACV (some people really can’t handle the taste) you can buy the apple cider vinegar capsules instead.
 These work just as well and most people find them much easier to get down than the liquid.